xmake-io/xmake-docs/guide/syntax_description.md

     end
 ```

 Is this looking a bit like lua?
-Although, it can usually be regarded as a common configuration problem, but xmake is based on lua after all, so the description domain still supports the basic language features of lua.
+Although, it can usually be regarded as a common configuration problem, but Xmake is based on lua after all, so the description domain still supports the basic language features of lua.

 !> However, it should be noted that although the description field supports lua script syntax, try not to write too complicated lua scripts in the description field, such as some time-consuming function calls and for loops.

-And in the description field, the main purpose is to set the configuration item, so xmake does not completely open all module interfaces, many interfaces are forbidden to be called in the description field.
+And in the description field, the main purpose is to set the configuration item, so Xmake does not completely open all module interfaces, many interfaces are forbidden to be called in the description field.
 Even open callable interfaces are completely read-only, and time-consuming security interfaces such as `os.getenv()` read some general system information for configuration logic control.

-!> Also note that xmake.lua is parsed multiple times to resolve different configuration fields at different stages: for example: `option()`, `target()`, etc.
+!> Also note that `xmake.lua` is parsed multiple times to resolve different configuration fields at different stages: for example: `option()`, `target()`, etc.

-So, don't think about writing complex lua scripts in the description field of xmake.lua, and don't call print in the description field to display the information, because it will be executed multiple times, remember: it will be executed multiple times! ! !
+So, don't think about writing complex lua scripts in the description field of `xmake.lua`, and don't call print in the description field to display the information, because it will be executed multiple times, remember: it will be executed multiple times! ! !

 ### Script Scope

 Restrict the description field to write complex lua, all kinds of lua modules and interfaces are not used?
 How to do?
 This time is the time for the script domain to appear.

-if the user is already fully familiar with xmake's description domain configuration and feels that some of the special configuration maintenance on the project is not met, then we can do more complex configuration logic in the script domain:
+If the user is already fully familiar with Xmake's description domain configuration and feels that some of the special configuration maintenance on the project is not met, then we can do more complex configuration logic in the script domain:

 ```lua
 target("test")